 …If a group does not meet fit any of the above descriptions then our expectation would be that the group cannot be sufficiently confident that it would have the resources to meet the expectations and obligations that come with being a Rule 6 party.

-- Is this like a court case, where you have to pay the other side’s costs if you lose?
 No, the general rule is that all parties should pay their own costs.
 Whilst there is the ability for costs to be awarded in the event that a party has behaved unreasonably, the Planning Inspectorate stated in September 2019 that: “The Planning Inspectorate holds data on appeals and associated costs applications for the last five years (on a rolling basis).
 An electronic search of the 6,365 cost applications in our records has not identified any appeals where costs were awarded against a Rule 6 party to the appeal.”

-- What are the timescales involved?
 Once a decision notice has been issued informing an applicant that their planning application for a waste incinerator has been refused, the failed applicant has six months to appeal the refusal.
 It is not unusual for such an appeal to be made on the very final day of the six month deadline.
 Whether the planning inquiry is the result of an appeal or because the application has been called-in for the Secretary of State to decide the Planning Inspectorate will set out a ‘Start date’ or ”Call-in date’ which is the day that the appeal was lodged or the application was called-in.

 Although planning inquiries vary in their length and complexity, the general timescales of cases are expected to be reduced as a result of ‘Rosewell style’ inquiries that implement the February 2019 Inquires Review carried out by Bridget Rosewell which aims for decisions to be published within 24 weeks of the Appeal’s Start date.
 The Waste Planning Authority is expected to notify objectors within 1 week of the Start date.
 A typical timescale requires Interested parties to submit their Statements of Case or Interested Party statements within 5 weeks of the Start date (historically it was around 6 – 7 weeks after the Start date).
 Historically there was a a Pre-Inquiry Meeting is held to agree procedures between 12 – 20 weeks after the Start date, but for Rosewell style inquiries this has been replaced with a case management meeting around 6 weeks from the Start date.
 Proofs of Evidence from all expert witnesses are usually required 4 weeks in advance of the start of the Inquiry Hearings, which for Rosewell style inquiries is required around 1 weeks from the Start date.
 Inquiry Hearings often entail between 4 and 24 sitting days (usually Tuesdays – Fridays) commencing around 15 of 16 weeks from the Start date (historically between 20 – 41 weeks from the Start date).
 Once the Inquiry Hearings have finished it historically took between a few months to over a year for the decision to be made, but under the new system is targeted to be no later than 24 weeks from the Start date.
 Recovered appeals and call-in inquiries take longer than appeals that are decided by a Planning Inspector.